-Compared with teens citywide, teenaged girls from Coney Island are less likely to receive the full human papillomavirus (HPV) vaccine series.
-Coney Island adults are also also less likely to get tested for HIV than adults citywide.
-Coney Island has the lowest adult flu vaccination rate in the city.
+Among NYC neighborhoods, Borough Park has the fourth-lowest percentage of teenage girls who receive the full human papillomavirus (HPV) vaccine series.
+Borough Park adults are less likely to get tested for HIV than adults in Brooklyn and citywide.
+Only one-third of Borough Park adults receive a flu vaccination.